cub-tor/quiz/README.md

 ## Key Features

-- [ ] Add songs to the list via a form.
+- [ ] Sign in or sign up to access the game.
-- [ ] Capture song title, author, and audio format.
+- [ ] Read the instructions.
-- [ ] Display the list of songs on the screen.
+- [ ] Read the questions and choose the answers.

 ## Technologies Used